viktorbezdek/awesome-github-projects/README.md

 - [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - User-friendly Desktop Client App for AI Models/LLMs (GPT, Claude, Gemini, Ollama...)
 - [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
 Beautiful, shareable screen recordings.
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
-- [requestly/requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
-It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly i
+- [requestly/requestly](https://github.com/requestly/requestly) - Local-first Developer Tool to Build, Test, Intercept & Mock API Requests.
+Requestly is a combination of REST API Client and HTTP Interceptor.
+It is simple, beautiful and powerful alternative to Postma
 - [n4ze3m/page-assist](https://github.com/n4ze3m/page-assist) - Use your locally running AI models to assist you in your web browsing
 - [podman-desktop/podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
 Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy conta
 - [serafimcloud/21st](https://github.com/serafimcloud/21st) - npm for design engineers: largest marketplace of shadcn/ui-based React Tailwind components, blocks and hooks